westonstearns/courses-googlevis-weston/chapter1.md

 --- type:NormalExercise lang:r xp:100 skills:1,4
 ##  googleVis - final output

 That last plot looked awesome!
-We should make one more adjustment to the plot to see if we can improve it.
+You should try to make one more adjustment to the plot to see if you can improve it.
 It looks like the relationship between our `GDP` and `Life Expectancy` is non-linear.
-Lets try to make a transformation of the data to makethe plot easier to read.
+Try to make a transformation to the data to make the plot easier to read.

 *** =instructions